Georgia Senate runoffs: Polls close in race to control US Senate | DW | 06.01.2021

 However, none of the four candidates for Senate on Election Day in November won more than 50% of the vote for Georgia's two seats, which automatically resulted in a runoff.
 Since then, both Republicans and Democrats have been pouring millions of dollars into campaigns, as Georgia's seats will determine whether Democrats or Republicans control the Senate.

-If Democrats can flip Georgia two Senate seats currently held by Republicans, it would split the chamber 50-50, giving Vice President-elect Kamala Harris a tiebreaking vote in passing legislation.
+If Democrats can flip Georgia's two Senate seats currently held by Republicans, it would split the chamber 50-50, giving Vice President-elect Kamala Harris a tiebreaking vote in passing legislation.

 As legislative cooperation between Democrats and Republicans has been deadlocked in recent years, Democrat control of the Senate is seen as being critical for the fate of incoming President Joe Biden's agenda.

-In one contest, incumbent Republican Kelly Loeffler, a 50-year-old former businesswoman, is facing Democrat Raphael Warnock, 51, who is a pastor of the Atlanta church where Martin Luther King Jr. grew up and preached.
+In one contest, incumbent Republican Loeffler, a 50-year-old former businesswoman, is facing Democrat Warnock, 51, who is a pastor of the Atlanta church where Martin Luther King Jr. grew up and preached.

-The other contest, puts 71-year-old Republican David Perdue, a former businessman, against Democrat 33-year-old Jon Ossoff, a former congressional aide and journalist.
+The other contest, puts 71-year-old Republican Perdue, a former businessman, against Democrat 33-year-old Ossoff, a former congressional aide and journalist.
 If Ossoff wins, he would be the youngest member of the Senate.

 On Monday, both Trump and Biden held rallies in Georgia to encourage supporters to get out and vote.